 Range of burgers Dessert menu and tea and coffee

-Locally known as one of the best St Kilda restaurants, Cicciolina is one of the popular Italian restaurants in the area.
+Locally known as one of the best St Kilda restaurants, Cicciolina is a popular Italian restaurant in the area.

 The website states: “Food prices range from $5.00 to $45.00.
 Vegetarian and basic gluten free options available”.